adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/v1_5/ForDummies.md

 Using Google Mock is easy!
 Inside your C++ source file, just `#include` `<gtest/gtest.h>` and `<gmock/gmock.h>`, and you are ready to go.

 # A Case for Mock Turtles #
 Let's look at an example.
 Suppose you are developing a graphics program that relies on a LOGO-like API for drawing.
-How would you out that it does the right thing?
+How would you test that it does the right thing?
 Well, you can run it and compare the screen with a golden screen snapshot, but let's admit it: tests like this are expensive to run and fragile (What if you just upgraded to a shiny new graphics card that has better anti-aliasing?
 Suddenly you have to update all your golden images.).
 It would be too painful if all your tests are like this.
 Fortunately, you learned about Dependency Injection and know the right thing to do: instead of having your application talk to the drawing API directly, wrap the API in an interface (say, `Turtle`) and code to that interface:

 ```
 class Turtle {